Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 [insert table of values to translated px]

-Because our design system is based on 12-columns, spacing utilities are made such that adding them on would not alter the 12-columns.
+Because our DS is based on 12-columns, spacing utilities are made such that adding them on would not alter the 12-columns.
 For that very reason, it is optimal to use the spacing utilities whenever possible over custom spacing.

 For example, if Figma indicates a 10px spacing, use either the 8px or 16px utility.
 Other times, Figma indicates a space far outside of our utility's range.